Marcelo-Mendez624/Marcelo-Mendez624/README.md

 - 👋 Hi, I’m Marcelo Mendez
-- 🌱 I’m currently learning about how to make a game engine
 - 🏠  I'm from Uruguay
-- 🎮 I’m a indie videogame developer
+- 🎮 I'm a gameplay and AI programmer, I use unreal engine for 4 years

 <!---